 The game does still fall prey to some of the series' usual frustrating trappings, though.
 Difficulty in some quests can be drastically harder than others; while most enemy groups you encounter do scale to your party's current power level, bosses generally have very high fixed stats, and you can frequently complete most of a dungeon and then get stomped at the end.
 In some cases the game will show you a degree of mercy here and let you restart just before where you challenged them, but in others, you can have key items taken away (requiring you to reclaim them later) or just get a game over and have to reload.
 The latter can be especially frustrating since you can only make a hard save at inns in towns.
-The game does have a quicksave option, though as in many games of this type, it forces you to stop playing immediately and will immediately delete upon being loaded, so it's more for when you suddenly have to stop playing and don't want to lose progress.
-You do have to take certain characters into your party, as well as undertake particular quests, to unlock many areas, which can mean booting a party member temporarily to accomodate them (and hoping you encounter them again later in another bar, which is a random occurrence).
+The game does have a quicksave option, though as in many games of this type, it forces you to stop playing then and there and will immediately delete upon being loaded, so it's more for when real life calls and you don't want to lose progress.
+You do have to take certain characters into your party, as well as undertake particular quests, to unlock many areas, which can mean booting a party member temporarily to accommodate them (and hoping you encounter them again later in another bar, which is a completely random occurrence).
 Combat does also start to drag after a point, with most enemies stubbornly refusing to die unless you hit them hard and fast - mastering Combos and bolstering your spells and weapon skills to get Reverses, Surges and Fulcrums become an essential part of survival before long.